 While the video is uploading, you'll be able to add a video description, choose the visibility settings (which we'll talk about below), and more.
 The upload time will depend on a few factors, including the length of the video and your Internet connection speed.
-Watch this video from the YouTube Help channel to learn how to upload your own videos:
+Watch this video from the YouTube Help channel to learn how to upload your own videos.

 You'll also need to make sure your video is in a supported file format, such as .mpeg4, .avi, or .wmv.
 You can check out this page from YouTube Help to see a full list of supported file formats.

-As we mentioned above, you'll be able to choose from a few different visibility options for any video you upload:
+As we mentioned above, you'll be able to choose from a few visibility options for any video you upload:

-Watch this video from the YouTube Help channel to learn more about the different visibility options:
+Watch this video from the YouTube Help channel to learn more about the different visibility options.

 Over the years, there have been several copyright concerns with YouTube.
 For example, many people have uploaded movies, TV shows, and music that did not belong to them.
-The simplest way to avoid a copyright dispute is to only upload videos you've created—this is because you own the copyright to any video you make.
-Watch this video from the YouTube Help channel to learn more about the basics of copyright:
+The simplest way to avoid a copyright dispute is to only upload videos you've created.
+This is because you own the copyright to any video you make.
+Watch this video from the YouTube Help channel to learn more about the basics of copyright.